$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Mutually Singular POVMs

-As we mentioned earlier in Theorem \ref{thm:every povm decomposes as a sum of atomic and non atomic povm}, every POVM decomposes uniquely as a sum of atomic and non-atomic POVM.
-Additionally if $\mu$ is $C^*$-extreme then we show that this decomposition can be made into a direct sum of atomic and non-atomic POVM such that each of the component is $C^*$-extreme.
+As we mentioned earlier in Theorem \ref{thm:every povm decomposes as a sum of atomic and non atomic povm}, every POVM decomposes uniquely as a sum of atomic and non-atomic POVMs.
+Additionally if $\mu$ is $C^*$-extreme then we show that this decomposition can be made into a direct sum of atomic and non-atomic POVMs such that each of the components is $C^*$-extreme.
 The following theorem effectively provides a proof of Theorem \ref{thm:every povm decomposes as a sum of atomic and non atomic povm} and then discusses its role in identifying $C^*$-extreme POVMs.
 The proof here follows almost the same procedure which can be found in \cite{Mclaren Plosker Ram}, \cite{Johnson}.

 \begin{theorem} Let $\mu$ be a $\cst$-extreme point in $\px$.
 Then $\mu=\mu_{1}\oplus\mu_{2}$ where $\mu_{1}$ is an atomic normalized POVM and $\mu_{2}$ is a non-atomic normalized POVM and they are mutually singular.
 Such a decomposition is unique.
-Furthermore $\mu_1$ and $\mu_2$ are $C^*$-extreme and in particular $\mu_1$ is spectral. \end{theorem} \begin{proof} Let $\{B_j\}_{j\in J}$ be a maximal collection of atoms for $\mu$, which exists due to Zorn's lemma.
-As in the proof of Theorem \ref{atomic $C^*$-extreme points are PVM}, since $\mu$ is $\cst$-extreme, using Lemma \ref{atoms are projections} we note that $\mu(B_j)$ is a projection for each $j$.
+Furthermore $\mu_1$ and $\mu_2$ are $C^*$-extreme and in particular $\mu_1$ is spectral. \end{theorem} \begin{proof} Let $\{B_j\}_{j\in J}$ be a maximal collection of mutually disjoint atoms for $\mu$, which exists due to Zorn's lemma.
+As in the proof of Theorem \ref{atomic $C^*$-extreme points are PVM}, since $\mu$ is $\cst$-extreme, we note using Lemma \ref{atoms are projections} that $\mu(B_j)$ is a projection for each $j$.
 Also $\{\mu(B_j)\}_{j\in J}$ are mutually orthogonal by Proposition \ref{prop:projection commutes with everything}.
 Since $\h$ is separable, it follows that $J$ is countable.
-This further implies that, if we set $X_1=\cup _{j\in J}B_j$, then since
+This further implies that if we set $X_1=\cup _{j\in J}B_j$, then since